Competitive Lead Assignment: Gamifying Lead Distribution for Peak Performance

 • 100%+ quota: +100% allocation (20 leads/week)

 Recalculate monthly.
 Top performers get more opportunities.
 Struggling reps get fewer leads but more support.
+This creates clear lead assignment SLAs based on performance.

 Pros: